Paris in the Belle Époque: Cars, airplanes and movies

 The French aviation pioneer Louis Blériot also established a company, Blériot Aéronautique, on the Boulevard Victor-Hugo in Neuilly, where he manufactured the first French airplanes.
 On 25 July 1909, he became the first man to fly across the English Channel.
 Blériot moved his company to Buc, near Versailles, where he established a private airport and a flying school.
 In 1910, he built the Aérobus, one of the first passenger aircraft, which could carry seven persons, the most of any aircraft of the time.

 The Lumière brothers had given the first projected showing of a motion picture, La Sortie de l'usine Lumière, at the Salon Indien du Grand Café of the Hôtel Scribe on the Boulevard des Capucines, on 28 December 1895.
-A young French entrepreneur, Georges Méliés, attended the first showing and asked the Lumière brothers for a license to make films.
+A young French entrepreneur, Georges Méliès, attended the first showing and asked the Lumière brothers for a license to make films.
 The Lumière Brothers politely declined, telling him that the cinema was for scientific purposes and had no commercial value.
-Méliés persisted and established his own small studio in 1897 in Montreuil, just east of Paris.
+Méliès persisted and established his own small studio in 1897 in Montreuil, just east of Paris.
 He became a producer, director, scenarist, set designer and actor, and made hundreds of short films, including the first science-fiction film, A Trip to the Moon (Le Voyage dans la Lune), in 1902.
 Another French cinema pioneer and producer Charles Pathé, also built a studio in Montreuil, then moved to the Rue des Vignerons in Vincennes, east of Paris.
 His chief rival in the early French film industry, Léon Gaumont, opened his first studio at about the same time at the Rue des Alouettes in the 19th arrondissement, near the Buttes-Chaumont.